MerosCrypto/Meros/docs/Protocol/Transactions.md

 - signature: Ed25519 Signature.
 - proof: Work that proves this isn't spam.

 Every Send must have at least 1 input.
 Every Send input must be either a Claim or a Send, where the specified output is to the sender.
 If the specified outputs are to different keys, the sender is the MuSig Public Key created out of the unique keys.
-No transaction outputs specified as inputs must have been used as inputs before.

 Every output's key must be an Ed25519 Public Key.
 The specified key does not need to be a valid Ed25519 Public Key.
 The output's amount must be non-zero.